zankia/damas-core/Authentication.md

 }
 ```
 Some keys can be added to users elements by the server, depending on its configuration: `lastActivity`, `lastLogin`.

+### Passwords
+The users' passwords are stored in the database under a `password` key for each user element.
+The passwords are stored as encoded strings, using the `sha1` or `md5` hash algorithms.
+You can specify the preferred algorithm in `extensions.jwt.passwordHashAlgorithm`.
+The algorithm is automatically detected at signIn (using the hash length) so a mix of methods could exist in the database (this is useful to migrate or merge multiple user databases that use different hash algorithms).

 To create a new user using Python:
 ```python